needle-mirror/com.unity.animation.rigging/Documentation~/index.md

 # Animation Rigging

-Use Animation Rigging to create and organize sets of constraints to address your rigging needs.
-For example, you can create deform rigs with procedural secondary animation to control character armor, props, and accessories.
-You can create world interaction rigs (sets of IK and Aim constraints) for interactive adjustments, targeting, and animation compression correction.
+Use Animation Rigging to create and organize **animation rigs**, or sets of constraints for adding procedural motion to animated objects.
+Examples include:
+* _Deformation rigs_ to control secondary animation of character armor, props, and accessories.
+* _World Interaction rigs_ (sets of IK and Aim constraints) to make interactive adjustments for targeting or for correcting animation compression artifacts.

-This documentation describes how to setup a simple Animation Rig.
-This documentation also includes detailed information on the constraints included in the Animation Rigging package.
+This documentation describes how to set up a simple Animation Rig for use in a variety of workflows.
+It also includes detailed information on the constraints included in the Animation Rigging package.

-To get started, consult [Rigging Workflow](RiggingWorkflow.md) for the main components necessary for defining and using an Animation Rig.
-The Rigging workflow topic includes suggestions on additional components and constraints that you can define for props, accessories, or additional rig controls.
+* The [Rigging Workflow](RiggingWorkflow.md) topic is the best place to get started.
+It describes the main components necessary for defining and using an animation rig.
+It includes suggestions on additional components and constraints that you can define for props, accessories, or other rig controls.

-The [Animation Rigging Menu](AnimationRiggingMenu.md) topic describes utilities that help with the rigging workflow.
-The [Bidirectional Motion Transfer](BidirectionalMotionTransfer.md) topic describes an additional workflow option for transferring motion back and forth between an animation rig and a skeleton.
+* The [Animation Rigging Menu](AnimationRiggingMenu.md) topic describes utilities that help with the rigging workflow.
+* The [Bidirectional Motion Transfer](BidirectionalMotionTransfer.md) topic describes an additional workflow option for transferring motion back and forth between an animation rig and a skeleton.

-The Animation Rigging package includes predefined constraints for defining your own animation rigs.
-See [Constraint Components](ConstraintComponents.md) for detailed information on each predefined Constraint component.
+* The [Constraint Components](ConstraintComponents.md) topic contains detailed information on all of the built-in Constraint components.

 # Technical details